USPA Sportsmanship Cup teams and schedule

-Polo fans arrive at the final matches decked out in garden party attire ready to partake in fantastic food for purchase from one of the best local eateries.
-Sunday will feature a ladies fancy hat parade, divot stomp, and entertainment at half time.
-Purchase tickets to the VIP tent, which includes a table and chairs under the tent and a catered buffet lunch, or general admission and bring your picnic lunch and blanket to sit on the grass and enjoy the thunder of hooves on the grass field-side.
-After the matches, meet the players and watch the trophy presentation and awards ceremony.
+Polo fans arrive at the polo party decked out in summer garden party attire ready to partake in fantastic day in the country.
+The party features a fashion show, ladies hat parade, divot stomp, and equestrian entertainment.
+Purchase tickets to the VIP tent and enjoy the VIP Lounge and tables and chairs under the big tent with a catered buffet lunch.
+The Party section includes vendor areas with yard games and a beer and wine garden.
+You can also enjoy general admission and bring your picnic lunch and blanket to sit on the grass field-side.
+After the matches, meet the players and watch the awards ceremony before the DJ music after party.

 We look forward to celebrating our annual polo party with you.
 This is truly an event you will not soon forget!

 Known as the “Game of Kings,” polo is one of the oldest team sports in history.
 Its origin is unknown, but it is said that Persia or Central Asia had a hand in placing the sport on the books about 2000 years ago, using polo as a way to prepare warriors for battle.